Home » Engineering » electrical engineering » Different types of transformer

 Transformers, the quiet laborers in the electrical industry, are available in different sizes and forms to cater to the various requirements of power systems.
 Their primary function is to increase or decrease voltages, enabling the smooth transfer of electrical power between different locations on the grid.
 This article discusses the diverse varieties of transformers designed for specific uses and demands in the ever-changing field of electrical engineering.

-Before the invention of transformers, in the initial days of the electrical industry,power was distributed through direct current (DC) at low voltages.
-Voltage drops in electrical lines limited the use of electricity to only urban areas where consumers were served using distribution circuits of small length.
-All the electrical equipment had to be designed for the same voltage.
+Before inventing transformers, engineers in the early electrical industry distributed power using direct current (DC) at low voltages.
+Voltage drops in electrical lines limited electricity use to urban areas, where short distribution circuits served consumers.
+Designers had to ensure all electrical equipment operated at the same voltage.

 Development of the first transformer around 1885 dramatically changed transmission and distribution systems.
 The power generated with alternating currents at low voltages could be stepped up for transmission purposes to higher voltages (with lower currents), reducing voltage drops and transmission losses.
 The use of transformers made it possible to transmit power economically to areas hundreds of kilometers away from generating stations.